Blow-up collocation solutions of nonlinear homogeneous Volterra integral equations: Existence and uniqueness of nontrivial collocation solutions

+The concept ``away from zero'' was originally defined in a more restrictive way in \cite{BB11}; nevertheless both definitions are appropriate for our purposes. \end{definition}

+\begin{definition} We say that a solution of (\ref{eq2}) is \textit{nontrivial} if it is not identically zero near zero.
+Moreover, given a collocation problem, we say that a collocation solution is \textit{nontrivial} if it is not identically zero in $\left] t_0,t_1\right]$. \end{definition}

-Given a kernel $K$, a nonlinearity $G$ and some collocation parameters $\left\{ c_1,\ldots ,c_m\right\} $, in \cite{BB11} there were defined three kinds of existence of nontrivial collocation solutions (of the corresponding collocation problem) in an interval $I=\left[ 0,T\right] $ using a mesh $I_h$: \textbf{existence near zero} (collocation solutions can always be extended a bit more, but it is not ensured the existence of nontrivial collocation solutions for arbitrarily large $T$), \textbf{existence for fine meshes} (there exists a fine enough mesh for which there is a nontrivial collocation solution), and \textbf{unconditional existence} (given any mesh, there always exists a nontrivial collocation solution).
+Given a kernel $K$, a nonlinearity $G$ and some collocation parameters $\left\{ c_1,\ldots ,c_m\right\} $, in \cite{BB11} there were defined three kinds of existence of nontrivial collocation solutions (of the corresponding collocation problem) in an interval $I=\left[ 0,T\right] $ using a mesh $I_h$: \textit{existence near zero}, \textit{existence for fine meshes}, and \textit{unconditional existence}.
 For these two last kinds of existence, it is ensured the existence of nontrivial collocation solutions in any interval, and hence, there is no blow-up.
+On the other hand, ``existence near zero'' is equivalent to the existence of a nontrivial \textit{collocation solution with adaptive stepsize}, as it is defined in \cite{YB13}.
+In this case, collocation solutions can always be extended a little more, but it is not ensured the existence of nontrivial collocation solutions for arbitrarily large $T$ and, thus, it can blow up in finite time.